zzs1020/dotlog/README.md

 ## My Notes

-1. Redefined Action to Action<T>, where T is payload type.
+1. Redefined Action to IAction<T>, where T is payload type.
 Because same action can be used in other reducers

+### next idea
+assign an id to each page head, id should be starting from page_head_1, only querySelector(prevPage, nextPage) current page's prev and next should record maxCachedPage,